sachitcode/fastpages-sachit-blog/_posts/2022-11-4-Night_at_the_Museum.md

 ---
 toc: true
 layout: post
-description: My experience at Night of the Museum.
+description: My experience at Night at the Museum.
 categories: [markdown]
-title: "Night of the Museum"
+title: "Night at the Museum"
 ---

-### In this blog post, I will share some of my experiences at Night of the Museum.
+### In this blog post, I will share some of my experiences at Night at the Museum.

 The first class I explored was 3D animation.
 The projects displayed where scenes created by students related to donuts.
 The requirement for this project was that every image had to contain a donut in some way.
 The image I found most fascinating was the holographic donut.
 Here is a picture of it: